haniumme2000/haniumme2000/README.md

-"Learning, Living, and Leveling up"
+"Learning, Living, and Leveling up."

-- 👋 Hi, I’m @haniumme2000
+Hi 👋, I'm Umme Hani

+A passionate Software Engineering student from Bangalore, India, dedicated to creating innovative solutions and continuously expanding knowledge in the field of technology.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...